neSpecc/telebook/client/src/presentation/components/README.md

 ## PageWithHeader

-A component that displays a page with a header and a content.
+A component that displays a page with a fixed header and a content.

 ![PageWithHeader](../../../../docs/assets/ui/PageWithHeader.png)